tmlmt/cooklang-parser/README.md

 I plan to further develop features depending on the needs I will encounter in using this library in a practical application.
 The current todo includes:

-- Range values for ingredient quantities and timers
+- Range values for ingredient quantities and timers.
+See issue #3
+- Preserved fractions for ingredients quantities.
+See issue #6
+- Ingredients aliases.
+See issue #5

 ## Test coverage